 The Workforce Innovation and Opportunity Act (WIOA) requires each Workforce Development Board (WDB) to develop and submit, in partnership with the local chief elected official, a comprehensive four-year plan.
-The WIOA Program Year (PY) 2020 Plan is to provide current information and be effective July 1, 2020 - June 30, 2024 and will include all current local policies.
-The local and regional plan will support the alignment strategy described in the 2020-2024 NC Unified State Plan in accordance with WIOA Section 102(b)(1)(E), and otherwise be consistent with the NC Unified State Plan.
+Four-Year Plans were submitted in May 2020.
+In North Carolina, annually, each WDB is to provide updates to the Comprehensive Four-Year Plan.
+The WIOA Program Year (PY) 2021 Plan is to provide current information and be effective July 1, 2021 - June 30, 2022 and will include all current local policies.
+The local plan will support the alignment strategy described in the 2020-2024 NC Unified State Plan in accordance with WIOA Section 102(b)(1)(E), and otherwise be consistent with the NC Unified State Plan.
 North Carolina Governor Roy Cooper's mission is to ensure North Carolinians are better educated, healthier, and have more money in their pockets so that they can live more abundant, purposeful lives.
 The cornerstone to achieving this goal is to help people get good-paying jobs to support themselves and their families.
 Through NC Job Ready, Governor Cooper's workforce development initiative, North Carolina is working to build a stronger and better workforce.
 NC Job Ready is built on three core principles: education and skills attainment are the foundation to a strong and resilient workforce; an employer-led workforce development system is key to the growth of a highly skilled and job ready workforce; and local innovation is critical to a dynamic and effective workforce system.
-In addition, Workforce Development Boards shall comply with WIOA Sections 106 through 108 in the preparation and submission of the plan.
+In addition, WDBs shall comply with WIOA Section 108 in the preparation and submission of the plan.

 Through its strategic planning efforts, the NCWorks Commission developed a vision and mission for North Carolina's Workforce System.
 This vision is to build a job-ready workforce to strengthen North Carolina companies, attract new businesses, and ensure our state can adapt to a changing economy.
-The mission of the state's workforce development system, is to ensure North Carolina has an innovative, relevant, effective, and efficient workforce development system that develops adaptable, work-ready, skilled talent to meet the current and future needs of workers and businesses to achieve and sustain economic prosperity, and to ensure North Carolinians are ready for the jobs of today and tomorrow by increasing access to education and skills training, fostering employer leadership to prepare workers, and supporting and scaling local innovation.
+The mission of the state's workforce development system is to ensure North Carolina has an innovative, relevant, effective, and efficient workforce development system that develops adaptable, work-ready, skilled talent to meet the current and future needs of workers and businesses to achieve and sustain economic prosperity, and to ensure North Carolinians are ready for the jobs of today and tomorrow by increasing access to education and skills training, fostering employer leadership to prepare workers, and supporting and scaling local innovation.